Miki Castle

 How do I get to Miki Castle?

 The nearest station is Miki Station (Kobe Dentetsu Ao Line from Shinkaichi Station, Kobe).
-It is approximately a 10-minute walk from the station.
-Parking: Free parking at Oshiro Park.
+From there it is about 10 minutes on foot.

 How much does Miki Castle cost to enter?